gzweigle/open-hybrid-piano/design/characterize_hps/README.md

 ### stem piano
 Code running on piano must include streaming raw analog-to-digital (ADC) counts over Ethernet.
 The *Stem Piano G* release supports this.

-Edit the data placed in Ethernet frame by *stem piano* so that the raw ADC counts for the hammer sensor under test are in the first 24-bits of Ethernet data.

 ### Hammer Crane
 Linear actuator and controller with an Arduino Nano.
 Actuator is attached by a thread to a hammer shank.
 Pulls shank up in a controlled manner.